-A Girl's Trip: Tiffany Haddish's Unbelievable Journey Before She Ran Away With the Spotlight
+A Girl's Trip: Tiffany Haddish's Unbelievable Journey to Stardom

 Let's just say, that went well.
 By then Haddish had traded her heels for Ugg slippers and she and co-presenter Maya Rudolph slayed their bit, humorously wondering if the Oscars had now become "too black" after being "so white," and ultimately complimenting each other on their respectively memorable scenes in Girls Trip and Bridesmaids.

-Tyra Banks (among others) tweeted that Haddish should graduate right into hosting the whole show next year.
+Tyra Banks (among others) tweeted that Haddish should graduate right into hosting the whole show.

+The show was host-less this year, but with Ricky Gervais once again onboard to host the Golden Globes (buckle up), the Oscars will likely follow suit--and Haddish is ready.

+"I would have it hot," she said on The Tonight Show this week.
+"It would be so much fun.
+We would have twerk contests and everything.
+Yeah, I would get Meryl Streep up there to twerk with Susan Sarandon.
+You know, it would be crazy."

 Meanwhile, the master plan hasn't changed from when she was a teenager doing stand-up at comedy camp.

-Note: (This story was originally published March 6, 2018, at 6 a.m.
-PT and updated Sept.
-27, 2018, at 4 a.m.)